 Meet the Team!

 A native of Lynn, MA, Maria Victoria "Vicky" Rivera is the eldest daughter of Colombian and Puerto Rican immigrants.
 After graduating from St. Mary's High School, she went on to obtain her B.A. in American Civilization from Brown University in 1993 (thanks in large part to the support of the NSCC Upward Bound Program!).
 As a first generation college student she became very involved with numerous Latino and women's organizations on campus, which instilled in her a desire to help other young people attain their college degrees.
-After graduation, Ms. Rivera stayed at Brown for several years, first working as an Assistant Director of Admissions and later as a Research Assistant in the Education Department.
+After graduation, Vicky stayed at Brown for several years, first working as an Assistant Director of Admissions and later as a Research Assistant in the Education Department.
 Since then, she has been dedicated to college counseling and has been the Director and Associate Director of College Counseling in various high schools in San Francisco, Miami, Boston and Cambridge.
-Vicky returned to her roots seven years ago to become the Founding Director of College & Career Counseling at Boston Green Academy.
-In 2017, she transitioned to her current role as the Director of College Counseling at the Community Charter School of Cambridge.
+Vicky returned to her roots at the end of 2011 to become the Founding Director of College & Career Counseling at Boston Green Academy.
+In 2017, she transitioned to her current role as the Director of College & Career Counseling at the Community Charter School of Cambridge.

 Since her undergraduate years, she has been an active Hermana of Sigma Lambda Upsilon / Señoritas Latinas Unidas Sorority, Inc., with whom she has dedicated many hours giving back to the Latino community.
 She is one of the founders of the Brown University Latino Alumni Committee, with whom she served as VP of Programs and Boston Representative.
-Upon returning to her home state, Vicky became involved with the Lynn Hispanic Scholarship Fund, an organization co-founded by her mother Carmen Rivera over 28 years ago.
-She is deeply committed to giving back to the community that raised her and has served on the board as the facilitator of the Scholarship Selection Committee as well as Vice President for the past two years.
-Vicky resides in Lynn with her husband Fernando and two children.
+Upon returning to her home state, Vicky became involved with the Lynn Hispanic Scholarship Fund, following in the legacy of her mother, Carmen Rivera, one of the original board members, and her sister, Sandra Rivera, who is a past president.
+She is deeply committed to giving back to the community that raised her.
+Since joining the LHSF Board, Vicky has served as the facilitator of the Scholarship Selection Committee as well as Vice President for several years.
+She is honored to serve as President as of October 2022.
+Vicky resides in Lynn with her husband Fernando and their two children.

 Paul Coombs, a lifelong resident of Lynn, has been involved in local political and civic activities since his youth.
 Volunteering for political candidates since his teenage years, he has continued to be politically involved in environmental and social justice issues through several local organizations.
 Graduating from Nasson College in Springvale Maine with a B.S.
 In Biology, Paul soon joined the staff of the Greenpeace Boston office and later began working for the local chapter of the Clean Water Project.
 During these years he was involved as a fundraiser and campaigner while assuming progressive management roles.
 From 1991 until 2001, Paul worked for the School for Field Studies in Beverly, MA as a manager specializing in Information Technology.